khilghard/headless-selenium-for-win/README.md

 New virtual desktop name is `HeadlessDesktop`.
 If you want to create a unique desktop name each time the `headless_ie_selenium.exe` executable is run, variable `HEADLESS_UNIQUE` has to exist in the environment.
 Its value does not matter, unique desktop name will be generated as long as this variable is present.

+An addition was made recently that allows for the driver path and unique value to be set at the command line:
+  1. -unique
+  2. -driver MicrosoftWebDriver.exe

+They are used like this:
+  - headless_ie_selenium.exe -unique -driver MicrosoftWebDriver.exe --host=127.0.0.1 --verbose --port=51131

 ## Basic Ruby example